beeware/toga/docs/tutorial/tutorial-0.rst

     * If you're on macOS, you need to be on 10.10 (Yosemite) or newer.

-    * If you're on Linux, you need to have GTK+ 3.10 or newer.
+    * If you're on Linux (or another Unix-based operating system), you need to have GTK+ 3.10 or newer.
 This is the version that ships starting with Ubuntu 14.04 and Fedora 20.

     * If you're on Windows, you need to have Windows 10 or newer.